The Monarch Society

 The SFZS takes great pride in the generosity of our members and their support for our mission.
 The SFZS lists Members on the Zoo’s Donor Recognition Board in The Friend and Taube Family Entry Village.
 Monarch Society members are invited to the annual Director’s Reception and other exclusive Zoo events.
 Connecting people to and conserving wildlife requires coordination across generations, a value that Monarch Society members exemplify.

-If you are considering a bequest gift, please call (415) 213-8113 or email@example.com.
+If you are considering a bequest gift, please call (415) 753-7173 x9 or email firstname.lastname@example.org.
 Our staff will be pleased to assist you and your legal counsel in developing the best structures to meet your bequest goals.